CaliStyle/humpback/README.md

 you can use the standard sails.js way.
 First you will need to have node.js/NPM, sails.js, Ruby, Sass, and PhantomJs installed.
-*NOTE: PhantomJs works best if installed globally `npm install phantomjs -g`*
+*NOTE: PhantomJs works best if installed globally `npm install phantomjs -g`* *PRO TIP: Mac users, perhaps use home-brew to install node/npm to avoid permission issues*

 Then, Fork this repo
 ```sh